 Font and Colors

-The graphic part of the logo has always been diverse.
-If previously it was only a stylized image, later (since 1992) textual design appeared.
-It began to be used alongside graphics.
+The logo’s graphic part has always been diverse.
+If it had previously been only a stylized image, textual design appeared later (since 1992) and began to be used alongside graphics.
 At the same time, the classic round shape of a rondel, often used in the symbolism of sports teams, appeared.
 This version’s distinction from others is the handwritten letter “W” in the center.

 The key element’s font visually resembles cursive, while the surrounding inscription is a grotesque font, Neutraface Text Bold.
-These are strict straight symbols without serifs, whereas early versions used a serif font.
+These are strict straight symbols without serifs, whereas early versions used serifs.
 Additionally, the letters have always been uppercase, except for the debut emblem.

-The official palette consists of scarlet, maroon, blue, and white colors.
-All of them are present in logos of different years.
+The official palette is scarlet, maroon, blue, and white, all present in logos of different years.

 FAQ